Headteacher's Welcome

 Collective Worship

-We hold daily acts of Collective Worship which are broadly Christian in nature, whilst also celebrating and embracing other major world faiths.
+We hold daily acts of Collective Worship which are distinctly Christian in nature, whilst also celebrating and embracing other major world faiths.
 You can read more about Collective Worship at Dunnington Church of England Primary School here.

 Our Staff